dgaubert/express-metrics/README.md

 });
 ```

-then, in /metrics path, you  will see:
+In /metrics path, you  will see:
 ```js
 {
   'GET_/': {